 Making an impact that matters.
 Every day we challenge ourselves to do what matters most – for clients, for our people, and for society.
 We serve clients distinctively, bringing innovative insights, solving complex challenges and unlocking sustainable growth.
 We inspire our talented professionals to deliver outstanding value to clients, providing an exceptional career experience and an inclusive and collaborative culture.
 We contribute to society, building confidence and trust in the markets, upholding the integrity of organizations and supporting our communities.

 Thomson Reuters is the world’s leading provider of news and information-based tools to professionals.
 With a focus on risk, legal, and tax solutions for corporations of all sizes, we provide the intelligence, technology, and expertise you need to solve your toughest regulatory, legal, and compliance challenges.
 For more information on Thomson Reuters, visit tr.com.

 Full 2-Day Conference Ticket Price for 1 person

-The allotment is available till 8th October 2018.
-The reservation can be made using the keyword Nielson Smith till 8th October 2018.
-A free cancellation for individual reservations is possible till 6pm at day of arrival.
-Late cancellations or No-Shows will be charged with 90% of the agreed room charge for the entire stay.
+The allotment is available until the 1st of October 2019.
+The reservation can be made using the keyword Nielson Smith until the 1st of October 2019.
+A free cancellation for individual reservations is possible untill 6pm on the day of arrival.
+Late cancellations or No-Shows will be charged at 90% of the agreed room charge for the entire stay.
 Individual reservations can be made under the following contact details:

 Tel.: +49 211 1381 0